Seahawk rookie Ugo Amadi says perfect play on punt tackle shows ‘I’m not here just to play around’

 A website named TheSpun.com called it “The Most Impressive Play of the Preseason’’ and former NFL offensive lineman Geoff Schwartz tweeted a video of it stating “How to make an NFL roster.’’
 (Though Schwartz may be a little biased — like Amadi, he played at Oregon).

-Amadi tweeted about it himself, with a video of the play and the simple heading Y1, which he said stands for “year one” in the NFL.
+Amadi tweeted about it himself, with a video of the play and the simple heading Y1, which he said stands for “Year 1” in the NFL.

 So what did he mean by that?